bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

 prop to specify the number of pixels to push right (or left when negative) from the toggle button:

-- Specified as a number of pixes: positive for right shift, negative for left shift.
+- Specified as a number of pixels: positive for right shift, negative for left shift.
 - Specify the distance in CSS units (i.e. `0.3rem`, `4px`, `1.2em`, etc) passed as a string.

 ```html